 Lateral Transfer for Law Enforcement Officers - At the discretion of the Chief, applicants possessing Kansas Law Enforcement certification or out of state law enforcement certification with reciprocity may be placed in the pay grid no more than one step for each two years of service not to exceed initially the third year of service step.

-- Overtime - Hours worked in excess of eight in a day will be paid at time-and-a-half.
+- 1) Overtime - Hours worked in excess of eighty (80) per working pay period.

 - Shift Differential Pay - Officers assigned to 2nd and 3rd shift receive $.45 additional per hour.

 - Clothing - Officers are furnished all required uniforms and equipment.

 - Holiday Pay - An officer receives 10 paid holidays per year.

 Police personnel have group hospitalization insurance through Blue Cross and Blue Shield.

 An officer receives two per year and has the ability to earn up to four additional days with perfect attendance.